Vaccinium caesariense: Distribution and habitat

-Vaccinium caesariense has simple, small, oval green leaves during the summer and loses its leaves in the winter.
-This dicot exhibits a shrub growth habit, meaning this perennial, multi-stemmed woody plant is not likely to grow larger than 5 meters in height, particularly due to its numerous steming arrangements.

-Cultivation
+Cultivation and conservation

-In commercial cultivation of Vaccinium caesariense, they are usually planted at the beginning of Fall or the end of Winter, with organic fertilizers such as manure compost and vermicompost.
+In commercial cultivation of Vaccinium caesariense, they are usually planted at the beginning of fall or the end of winter, with organic fertilizers such as manure compost and vermicompost.
 As the plants develop woody stems irrigation is only needed during very dry periods.
 The cultivated plants are grown in soil that is accommodating to acidophilic plants.

-History

-The blueberry is one of the few fruits eaten in North America that is native to the continent.
-Native Americans harvested the wild blueberries.
-Their special use in the plant is its function as a dye, coloring items.

-It is also known as a medication for ailing stomach issues.
-Early Euro-American immigrant settlers began incorporating the fruit as an ingredient in foods and as a medicine.

-In New Jersey

-New Jersey has developed environmental and agricultural programs to protect and develop the New Jersey Blueberry, such as the Blueberry Plant Certification Program and the Phillip E. Marucci Center for Blueberry & Cranberry Research & Extension.
+New Jersey has developed environmental and agricultural programs to protect and develop the New Jersey blueberry, such as the Blueberry Plant Certification Program and the Phillip E. Marucci Center for Blueberry & Cranberry Research & Extension.

-Proclamation

-The New Jersey legislature issued a Proclamation for its native plant:

 New Jersey hybrid

 Although the species is still found growing in natural habitats, most of New Jersey's cultivated blueberries are a hybrid Highbush type.
 It was first developed by Elizabeth Coleman White, the daughter of a cranberry farmer, and introduced in Whitesbog, Burlington County, New Jersey.
 During harvest season, New Jersey farmers set up road-side farm stands and sell the fresh blueberries.
 The hybrid fruit, when frozen, maintains quality and taste upon thawing.